Post-traumatic symptoms 1

 symptoms such as fatigue (e.g., feeling run down), anxiety, insomnia, social dysfunction

 is hopeless) after traumatic incidents, and have been associated with several negative

 outcomes.
-For example, Michaels and colleagues (1999) found that a decline in general
+For example, Michaels and colleagues (1999a) found that a decline in general

-health 6 months after injury due to a motor vehicle accident was associated with
+health six months after injury due to a motor vehicle accident was associated with

 significantly higher levels of PTSD.
 This finding, like much of the research on general health,

 is based on retrospective self-reports of general health symptoms some time after injury.

 Accordingly, it is not clear whether general health symptoms are predictive of the

 development of initial post-traumatic stress symptoms, or PTSD, over time.